HumaIlyas/DjangoNews/README.md

 ___
 # Technologies used

-Different technologies were used to complete the contents of Yoga For Self-Improvement website.
+Different technologies were used to complete the contents of World news website.

 ### GitHub
 * As a software hosting platform to keep project in a remote location.